 Reading room rules

 The reading room is set aside for those using the Library’s special collections and genealogical resources, which do not circulate.
 All researchers must register at the reference desk and agree to abide by the rules for using the reading room.
-Call slips are required to request publications and archival materials, and we ask researchers to return items to the designated carts; please do not re-shelve anything.
+Call slips are required to request all materials, which must be returned to the designated carts.

 Researchers may only take notes with pencil and paper or computer, and public WiFi is available.
 All items must be handled with care and kept in their original order.
 All material must remain on the table; staff may direct researchers in the proper handling of items, including the use of book cradles and weights.